Woodford Hill, Dominica: History

+Colonial Origins and Early Ownership

 When the French arrived to Dominica in the early 1700s they called the former Woodford Hill estate La Soie, after the Bois La Soie bush.
 The entire parish in which it is situated was called Quarte de La Soie.
+The area had gently sloping land and was one of the largest sugar producing estates on island.
 The area was put up for sale by the crown when the British occupied Dominica in 1763.
 A significant portion was bought by Napleton Smith.
 As a result, the present Kokoy name for the village of Woodford Hill is Simit (the ‘cockoy’, or English Creole pronunciation of Smith), in reference to the estate owner.

+The Plantation Economy and Emancipation

 Robert Aberdein was the owner of the Woodford Hill Estate until around 1826.
 After that point Faur Mourillon was a joint owner with F.V.
 Mourillon until their last known association in 1832.
 During the mid 19th century, the estate was owned by Charles Leatham who was nicknamed the “sugar king of Dominica”.
 Following emancipation, British slave owners received monetary compensation based on the classification of the individual and level of productivity of the territory.
 John Constable, a London West India Merchant, was the awardee of £2875 19s 7d in compensation for the 146 enslaved people of Woodford Hill Estate.
+This is equivalent to approximately £2.3–£2.8 million today when measured against relative income (average earnings).
+Five years before the emancipation of the British West Indies, 112 enslaved people worked in Woodford Hill, producing 66,000 lbs of sugar, 2,550 gallons of rum and 400 gallons of molasses.
+The ruins of the sugar plantation can still be seen by the seashore.
+The post-emancipation village of Woodford Hill developed on hilly land between the former Woodford Hill Estate and Hodges.

+The emancipation of the British West Indies and the abolition of the slave trade did not bring the illicit trafficking of human beings to an immediate end.
+Certain traders continued to supply enslaved people to markets in Brazil, Cuba, and the United States.
+To combat this, the Royal Navy was tasked with intercepting slave ships and liberating those on board.
+In 1837, Dominica witnessed an unexpected arrival when the Royal Navy frigate HMS Griffin intercepted the Portuguese vessel Don Francisco several miles off the island’s coast.
+The ship had set out illegally from Ouidah, in present-day Benin, carrying 437 enslaved Africans destined for Cuba.
+It was brought to Roseau, and the people were freed.
+The liberated Africans were subsequently settled across the island, in communities including Woodford Hill.
+Many retained their African surnames while a number of those who settled around Woodford Hill came to bear the surname Africa.